brian-silabs/Z3_RollerShutter/project_creation.md

 sort: 1
 ---

-# Create a new project
+# Create and Configure the new project

 -	Create a new Zigbee 3.0 project
 -	Select ZigbeeMinimal Sample Application